Cash out refinance: Definition and how it works

 3. Increase home value

-The home improvements that you make will likely increase your property’s value—and further build your home equity—depending on the kind of renovation you fund with your cash-out refinance.
+The home improvements that you make will likely increase your property’s value depending on the kind of renovation you fund with your cash-out refinance.
+Home updates can further build your home equity as well.
 Especially effective are bath and kitchen remodels.

 4. Possible tax deductions

 At tax time, renovations can also have a significant impact.
-Generally, you can deduct the interest you pay on your mortgage if you use the money for home improvements that boost the value in your property.
-Home improvements can also boost your tax basis in the property, reducing your capital gains tax liability if/when you sell the house.
+Generally, you can deduct the interest you pay on your mortgage if you use the money for home improvements that boost the value of your property.
+Home improvements can also boost your tax basis in the property, reducing your capital gains tax liability if you sell the house.

 What is the cheapest form of money available?
 The answer, for many consumers, is mortgage debt.
 This is true especially when you compare mortgage debt to personal loans, credit cards, or other types of debt, since mortgages usually offer a combination of favorable terms and lower interest rates.